Continuum-electron interferometry for enhancement of photoelectron circular dichroism and measurement of bound, free, and mixed contributions to chiral response: Abstract

 \section{Abstract}

-We develop photoelectron interferometry based on laser-assisted extreme ultraviolet ionization for randomly oriented chiral molecules.
-As in the well established `reconstruction of attosecond beating by interference of two-photon transitions', an infrared or visible laser pulse promotes interferences between components of the photoelectron wave packet ionized by a comb of XUV photons, applied here to a sample of chiral molecules.
-We show that the magnitude of the resulting chiral signal is simply controlled by the time delay between the XUV and laser pulses, the choice of the laser frequency determines the photoelectron energy at which the chiral signal is probed, and comparison of different polarization configurations in the two-photon process allows for disentangling the contributions of bound and continuum states to the chiral response.
-Our proposal provides a simple, experimentally feasible, robust and versatile tool for the control of photoelectron circular dichroism.
+We develop photoelectron interferometry based on laser-assisted extreme ultraviolet ionization for flexible and robust control of photoelectron circular dichroism in randomly oriented chiral molecules.
+A comb of XUV photons ionizes a sample of chiral molecules in the presence of a time-delayed infrared or visible laser pulse promoting interferences between components of the XUV-ionized photoelectron wave packet.
+In striking contrast to multicolor phase control schemes relying on pulse shaping techniques, the magnitude of the resulting chiral signal is here controlled by the time delay between the XUV and laser pulses.
+Furthermore, we show that the relative polarization configurations of the XUV and IR fields allows for disentangling the contributions of bound and continuum states to the chiral response.
+Our proposal provides a simple, robust and versatile tool for the control of photoelectron circular dichroism and experimentally feasible protocol for probing the individual contributions of bound and continuum states to the PECD in a time-resolved manner.